 - Ask existing customers for specifics on how your product has helped them.
-This step can be done using a survey or having sales reach out.
+This step can be done using a survey or having your sales team reach out.

-- Include specific questions about business challenges on forms for lead generation purposes.
+- Include specific questions about business challenges on lead generation forms.

 - Leverage conversational marketing to identify specific challenges at the time leads visit your website or landing page.

 90% of B2B marketers say the leading attribute of content marketing effectiveness is audience relevance.
 (Statista)